bspaans/chess-reportoire/white/petrov.md

 # The Petrov or Russian Defense (for White)

+## 1. e4 e5

-Reached after `1. e4 e5  2.
-Nf3 Nf6`.
+### 2. Nf3 Nf6

+Black gambits their centre pawn to attack one of ours.
+We don't have to stand for this.
 White takes the pawn on `e5` with `3.
 Nxe5`.
-Opening gambits are there to be accepted.

 #### 3. Nxe5 d6